When it comes to your eCommerce business, your homepage can make or break your conversion rate.

 - Display individual products on a device-wide standard.

 For a full list of our recommended conversion rate best practices, you can also download our complete research report now.

 1. Display categories outside of the menu, especially on mobile.

-You probably already have your product categories listed in your mobile menu and/or header area.
-But you need to take it a step further: Show selected categories on your mobile homepage, too.
+But, as our research reveals, you need to take it a step further: Show selected categories on your mobile homepage, too.

-Something else we’ve discovered: Many of the best eCommerce homepages in 2021 have made these category or product elements swipeable on a mobile device, as well.
+Something else we’ve discovered: Many of the best eCommerce homepages in 2023 have made these category or product elements swipeable on a mobile device, as well.

 A hero image slider will automatically slide through images on your homepage.
 It may seem like a great way to display attractive product images, but its effectiveness on mobile and desktop varies greatly.

 In our research, we’ve found that many eCommerce homepages no longer show these carousels on desktop or mobile devices.
 Our extensive A/B testing demonstrates why: The auto-slider only wins against other approaches (like a single static image) about 50% of the time.

 However, we’re also keeping an eye on a new approach — the hybrid slider, made popular by Amazon’s homepage design.
 This design incorporates both an active slider and static tile images of important categories and products.